 Bruxism (teeth grinding)

 Bruxism is the medical term for teeth grinding and clenching of the jaw.
 Most people will grind their teeth to a degree, without any symptoms or complications.
-When the grinding becomes persistent however, it can lead to dental damage, headaches and earache.
+When the grinding becomes persistent, however, it can lead to dental damage, headaches and earache.

-Keep reading to learn more about how to stop teeth grinding and how hypnosis for bruxism can form part of your treatment plan.
+Here, we look into how to stop teeth grinding and how hypnosis for bruxism can form part of your treatment plan.

 The condition is then further broken down into primary and secondary bruxism.
 The primary type occurs without any prior medical condition, while the secondary type takes place when another medical or psychiatric condition is present.
-Secondary bruxism for example can be associated with medications, recreational drugs and mental health conditions like depression and anxiety.
+Secondary bruxism, for example, can be associated with medications, recreational drugs and mental health conditions like depression and anxiety.

 - facial myalgia (aching jaw and facial muscles)